IqbalAhmadi/IqbalAhmadi/README.md

 - 🌱 I’m currently working on my **Portfolio**

-- 👨‍💻 All of my projects are available at [https://iqbalahmadi.github.io/mini-project-1/](https://iqbalahmadi.github.io/mini-project-1/)
+- 👨‍💻 All of my projects are available at [Click Me ʘ](https://iqbalahmadi.github.io/iqbal-advanced-portfolio)

 - 💬 Ask me about **HTML, CSS, JavaScript**